Why Can't I Stop Thinking About Something Embarrassing? | MindLift

 Key takeaways

-- MindLift delivers personalized cognitive reframes in 60 seconds — free, no subscription, available on iOS and Android.
+• MindLift delivers personalized cognitive reframes in 60 seconds — free to start, available on iOS and Android.

 Frequently asked questions

 Your brain replays embarrassing moments because it's trying to protect you — but gets stuck.
 Here's why it happens and how to break the loop.
-MindLift uses AI-powered CBT to help you work through embarrassment in about 60 seconds — free for iOS and Android, no subscription.
+MindLift uses AI-powered CBT to help you work through embarrassment in about 60 seconds.
+Free to start on iOS and Android.

 Can an app actually help with embarrassment?